 Correcting exposure, color balance, and contrast are likely how you begin editing the majority of images in Lightroom presets.
 Often, it might be all that is required to finish editing the image; however, to take your images a step further Lightroom has given its users a tool called the Adjustment Brush.
 It allows for photographers and retouchers to localize their editing by carefully selecting specific parts of the image to enhance, hide or correct.
 The Adjustment Brush is a fairly easy tool to master, but it comes with a few settings that need to be understood, to use this tool well.
 This is the complete guide to using the Adjustment Brush in Lightroom.

-The Adjustment Brush tool is found in the Develop module of the Lightroom panel.
+The Adjustment Brush tool is found in the Develop module of the Lightroom panel which can be found if you have an installed Lightroom presets.
 You can quickly access the Develop module by using the keyboard shortcut ‘D’.
 The Adjustment Brush tool is marked as a dotted circle with a brush coming out of it – make a habit of using keyboard shortcut ‘K’ to access the tool, to save time when retouching.

 Once the tool is selected, you will see that the mouse pointer turns into a circle.
 It marks the area affected by the Adjustment Brush.
 Further, you will notice that it opens a number of options that change what affect the Adjustment Brush will have on the image.